 Content that can't or shouldn't be edited

 For most items, ArcGIS automatically records the item's intrinsic properties in its metadata as appropriate.
 For example, if an item's spatial reference is set, full details of that spatial reference are recorded in its metadata.
-Detailed spatial reference properties can't be edited manually in the Metadata view.
+Detailed spatial reference properties can't be edited manually in the metadata view.
 This ensures the metadata reflects the item's actual spatial reference.
-With other metadata styles you can manually provide information about an item's spatial reference for items that don't support synchronization, but you can only do so by providing the spatial reference identifier.
-The properties of the spatial reference are fixed for that identifier, and they can be examined in the appropriate registry where they are defined; individual spatial reference parameters are not manually typed into an item's metadata.
+With other metadata styles, you can manually provide information about an item's spatial reference for items that don't support synchronization, but you can only do so by providing the spatial reference identifier.
+The properties of the spatial reference are fixed for that identifier, and they can be examined in the appropriate registry where they're defined; individual spatial reference parameters are not manually typed into an item's metadata.

 The ArcGIS metadata editor automatically provides the current date as the date when the metadata was last updated, and the appropriate character set value describing how metadata created by ArcGIS is encoded.
 These values typically should not be modified.
-However, if you are transcribing metadata that describes an archived item, for example, you may want to change the metadata date to reflect the date when the metadata content was originally authored.
+However, if you're transcribing metadata that describes an archived item, for example, you may want to change the metadata date to reflect the date when the metadata content was originally authored.

 Export metadata to the ISO 19139 XML format

 If you need to provide information about an item to people or organizations outside the ArcGIS platform, you can export the item's metadata to a stand-alone metadata file in the ISO 19139 XML format.
 When ArcGIS Pro is set to use the INSPIRE Metadata Directive style, the item's metadata is exported by default to the INSPIRE version of the ISO 19139 XML format.